AbhishekMadiwale/SyntaxLab/README.md

+# SyntaxLab

-# SyntaxLab is an interactive web app that helps developers practice, recall, and understand JavaScript syntax through hands-on examples.
+## It is an interactive web app that helps developers practice, recall, and understand JavaScript syntax through hands-on examples.

-# It’s built for developers who often forget small syntax details while coding or preparing for interviews — providing a space to type, test, and instantly visualize output.
+## It’s built for developers who often forget small syntax details while coding or preparing for interviews — providing a space to type, test, and instantly visualize output.

 ## Features